Fluffy, flaky, melt-in-your-mouth vegan biscuits! You'll be amazed at how soft and buttery these are — you'd never guess they were dairy-free.

-I had some trouble producing an attractive batch of vegan biscuits, and I’m kind of glad: I made batch after batch in an effort to make pretty vegan biscuits, each time refining the recipe.
-I think I’ve finally created the perfect vegan biscuit.
+I had some trouble producing some attractive biscuits, and I'm kind of glad: I made batch after batch in an effort to make pretty biscuits, each time refining the recipe.
+I think I've finally created the perfect homemade vegan biscuit.

 What You'll Need